Cat Spotting in Ainoshima ็›ธๅณถ

 No

-Ainoshima is an island north to Kyushu.
-You will spot at least 100 cats by simply wandering around the port of the island.
+Ainoshima is an island at the north end of Kyushu.
+You will spot more than 100 cats by simply wandering around the port of the island.
 Although a local organization by the residents takes care of the cats, some of them look ill and weak.

 ~4 hours